sajjadGG/book-python/basics/about/setup.rst

 About Setup Interpreter
 -----------------------
-* Assignment name: About Setup Interpreter
+* Assignment: About Setup Interpreter
+* Filename: about_interpreter.py
-* Complexity level: easy
+* Complexity: easy
 * Lines of code to write: 0 lines
 * Estimated time of completion: 3 min
-* Suggested filename: about_interpreter.py

 English:
     #.
 In your directory create file ``about_interpreter.py``